sdgcounties/customer-service/README.md

 # Customer Service
 A program that helps Municipal Governments track requests such as complaints and comments.
 The program is based on google apps script and is mainly contained in a spreadsheet.
-You can use the following link to open a copy of the [Customer Service Program Template].
-Detailed instructions can be found below.
+Detailed instructions are provided below.

 [What the Program Does](/documentation/What The Program Does.pdf)